 Crickets and Grasshoppers: Non-swimmers dive to their deaths.

-Horsehair worms (Paragordius tricuspidatus) live inside grasshoppers and crickets, sabotage their central nervous system and force them to jump into pools of water, drowning themselves.
+Horsehair worms (Paragordius tricuspidatus) live inside grasshoppers and crickets, sabotage their central nervous system, and force them to jump into pools of water, drowning themselves.
 Hairworms then swim away from their hapless hosts to continue their life cycle.
 First, a tiny horsehair worm larva is eaten by the larva of another insect, such as a mosquito or mayfly.
 Once this emerges from the water, a cricket or grasshopper will snatch it up.
-Then the horsehair worm begins to rapidly develop inside its’ host.
+Then the horsehair worm begins to rapidly develop inside its host.

-body of water.
+By altering the functions of the cricket’s or grasshopper’s central nervous system, the worm makes it jump right into the nearest body of water.
 The unfortunate cricket then drowns itself, allowing the horsehair worm to emerge and reproduce.
 Researchers have noticed as many as 32 worms emerging from one host cricket.
 From the outside, you can’t tell if a cricket or grasshopper has been infected, but neurologically, the worm is in control.

 Fish: Dance to their Death.

-that then seek their next host, a killifish.
+The fluke (Euhaplorchis californiensis) is common in Southern California and Baja California estuaries.
+Its’ life begins in an ocean-dwelling horn snail, where it produces larvae that then seek their next host, a killifish.
 (See “The Puppet Master’s Medicine Chest.”)
 Once it finds a fish, the parasite latches on to its gills and makes its way into the brain.
 But it doesn’t stop there.
 The fluke needs to get inside the gut of a water bird in order to reproduce.
-So inside the killifish’s brain, the fluke releases chemicals that cause the fish to shimmy, jerk, and jump, attracting the attention of hungry water fowl.
+So inside the killifish’s brain, the fluke releases chemicals that cause the fish to shimmy, jerk, and jump, attracting the attention of hungry waterfowl.
 Researchers, at the University of California, Santa Barbara, found that the parasite decreases serotonin and increases dopamine levels in the fish’s brain.
-The change in brain chemistry causes fish to swim and behave more erratically.
-These frantic movements are intended to attract the attention of birds, which eat the fluke infested fish.
-The flukes mate inside the bird, and their eggs are released back into the water in the bird’s droppings to be eaten by horn snails starting the cycle all over again.
+The change in brain chemistry causes fish to swim and behave

 Facts we wish were fiction.
 More Mind Control Stories.